vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 A defect seen in framework was - when 'typing' is used to show users of their request being processed and processing (any code in the bot) fails or any reason, the 'typing' activities are still thrown to bot interface and is never stopped even when communication has actually stopped.

 A success scenario has no issue.

 An ingenious way to overcome this defect is to override the default **ShowTypingMiddleware** by copying original code and fixing it.
-The fix is just to warp the bot's execution logic's call in a try-finally, to be able to clear the timer to sotp it !
+The fix is just to warp the bot's execution logic's call in a try-finally, to be able to clear the timer to stop it !

 ```python